CarlosMendez1997Col/Model-and-forecasts-hydropower-resources-using-Python-and-ArcGIS/README.md

 ## Data acquisition and download

-The LSTM and ResCNN neural networks, used information and time series about Hydroelectric Power Plants (HPP):
+### The data used for build the time series and the LSTM and ResCNN neural networks, include information about 3 Hydroelectric Power Plants (HPP):

 * Data
 * Useful Volume